Killing of Robert Dziekański

-On October 14, 2007, Robert Dziekański (/pl/), a 40-year-old Polish man immigrating to Canada, was killed during an arrest at the Vancouver International Airport in Richmond, British Columbia (BC).
+On October 14, 2007, Robert Dziekański (Polish pronunciation: [ˈrɔbɛrd d͡ʑɛˈkaj̃skʲi]), a 40-year-old Polish man in the process of immigrating to Canada, was killed while being detained at the Vancouver International Airport in Richmond, British Columbia.

 During customs processing, Dziekański began showing frustration and agitation towards airport staff.
 When members of the Royal Canadian Mounted Police (RCMP) encountered him in the international reception lounge at the airport, they pinned, handcuffed and used a Taser electroshock weapon on Dziekański multiple times—with accounts suggesting the weapon was used four or five times.
 Dziekański died at the scene from a heart attack induced by the electrical shocks.

 Video of the incident was recorded by an eyewitness, Paul Pritchard.
 The police initially took possession of the memory card containing the video as evidence, stating it would compromise the investigation if it were released to the public at that time.
 However, the following month, Pritchard was able to re-obtain the video, and sold it to the press—which brought additional prominence to the case.
 The final inquiry report, released on June 18, 2010, concluded that the RCMP were not justified in using a taser against Dziekański, and that the officers later deliberately misrepresented their actions to investigators.
 The four officers involved were charged with perjury and in 2015, two of the defendants were cleared of all charges while the remaining two were sentenced to twenty-four to thirty months in prison.

 Incident

 Robert Dziekański was a construction worker by trade, but had also worked as a miner.
 He was in the process of emigrating from Gliwice, Poland, to live with his mother, Zofia Cisowski, in Kamloops, British Columbia.

 Dziekański's flight was two hours late, and arrived at about 3:15 p.m on October 13, 2007.
-According to official sources, Dziekański required language support to complete initial customs formalities.
+According to official sources, he required language support to complete initial customs formalities.
 After a primary immigration inspection, Dziekański was directed to go to the airport's secondary immigration area for further processing.
-However, it is unclear whether Dziekański followed this instruction.
-Instead, he was seen around the baggage carousels at various points between 4:00 p.m. and about 10:45 p.m.
+However, it is unclear whether he followed this instruction.
+Instead, he was seen walking along the terminal and standing near the baggage carousels at various times between 4:00 p.m. and about 10:45 p.m.
 Dziekański's mother, Zofia Cisowski, had told him to wait for her at the baggage claim area, but this was a secured area where she was not allowed to enter.
 At 10:45 p.m., when he attempted to leave the customs hall, he was directed again to secondary immigration to begin processing his immigration papers.
 Dziekański's immigration procedures were completed at about 12:15 a.m. on October 14.
 After 30 minutes in an immigration waiting area, he was taken to the international arrivals reception area.
 Cisowski had been making enquiries of airport staff since the early afternoon.
 Airport staff told her Dziekański was not at the airport and she had returned to Kamloops at about 10 p.m., believing her son had missed his flight.